almostengr/farmosweb/README.md

-# farmosweb
+# FarmOS Web

-Custom version of farmOS with additional modules.
+Custom version of farmOS with additional modules and functionality.